magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38799-downloadable-products-were-not-saved-after-creating-a-staging-update.md

 To apply individual patches use the following links depending on your deployment type:

-* Adobe Commerce or Magento Open Source on-premise: DevDocs [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html).
+* Adobe Commerce on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
-* Adobe Commerce on our cloud architecture: DevDocs [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html).
+* Adobe Commerce on our cloud architecture: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading